Hendrik-Happe/PlayerAPI/README.md

 [Install]
 WantedBy=multi-user.target
 ```

-### Remark
+### Note

-WorkingDirectory should be set to the full path to the dll.
-Because the appsettings.json will be used at this directory.
+Set `WorkingDirectory` to the full path of the DLL, as `appsettings.json` will be loaded from this directory.

-Make sure that the system has the permissions to read and write.
-You can create this file once and run
+Ensure the system has appropriate read and write permissions.
+To create the FIFO file, execute:

 ```sh
 sudo mkfifo <path/to/fifo-file>
 sudo chmod 777 <path/to/fifo-file>